Zakopane Style

 Zakopane Style (or Witkiewicz Style) is an art style, most visible in architecture, but also found in furniture and related objects, inspired by the regional art of Poland's highland regions, most notably Podhale.
-Drawing on the motifs and traditions in the buildings of the Carpathian Mountains, this synthesis was created by Stanisław Witkiewicz who was born in the Lithuanian village of Pašiaušė, and is now considered to be one of the core traditions of the Goral people.
+Drawing on the motifs and traditions in the buildings of the Carpathian Mountains, this synthesis was created by Stanisław Witkiewicz and is now considered to be one of the core traditions of the Goral people.

+Characteristics

+In Zakopane's architecture, wood is the primary building material.
+The rocky and hilly environment of Poland's mountain regions, along with local culture and traditions, has created a diverse range of wooden architectural styles.
+The building design and the design of local products speak of the traditions of the past that still survive today, revealing the impact of Polish culture.
+Wood carvings frequently incorporate local designs inspired by daily items, as well as inspirations from cultures and styles outside the region.
+The Zakopane style was not just a concept people talked about.
+It was widely used in construction — not only in Zakopane, but in other areas of what was once Polish territory.
+The style spread beyond its origin and had a significant real-world impact.

 Development

 As the Podhale region developed into a tourist area in the mid-19th century, the population of Zakopane began to rise.
 The new buildings to house these new well-to-do inhabitants was built in the style of Swiss and later Austro-Hungarian chalets.